Cross Plains, Tennessee: History

 In 1778, American Revolutionary War veteran Thomas Kilgore arrived at the Middle Fork of Red River, three-fourths of a mile west of Cross Plains, making him the first European settler to arrive in Robertson County.
 Kilgore traveled to this area to claim 640 acres of land, which was guaranteed to settlers who traveled west by the Legislature of North Carolina.
 Kilgore returned to eastern North Carolina in the fall of 1778, and after the title of his land was confirmed, he traveled back to his settlement with a few other families, and built a stockade which would be known as Kilgore Station.
 The first building was a double log house erected by William Randolph in 1819.
 It was also used as a tavern.

 In 1873, J.M.
 Walton established Neophogen College, a private university which operated until 1877.
 Thomas Drugs opened in 1915; it is one of the oldest establishments in Cross Plains.

-In 2004, construction began on "Kilgore Park" located beside East Robertson High School.
+In 2004, construction began on "Kilgore Park" located west of East Robertson High School.
 Construction was completed in 2008.
 In 2020, the Cross Plains city government announced that they had purchased 148 acres of land on Highway 25 west of Kilgore Park for $1.08 million.
 City officials stated that the land was purchased for future uses such as an expansion of Kilgore Park, or new schools.